vignat/vignat/README.md

 * verification.docker - A Docker config file that contains full instructions to setup proper build and verificaiton environment for VigNAT
 * doc - contains all the documents/specs/justifications for Vigor approach
 * example - contains a small example that demonstrates the Vigor approach.
 It is a more complete version of the example used for our paper.
-* klee - a patched version of the [KLEE](https://klee.github.io) symbolic execution engine
 * map-verification-attempts
 * nf - contains the library of the verifiec Vigor data structures and all the NF involved in the projects, some of them are verified some are not
 * validator - the validator, one of the steps in the Vigor approach.
-* verifast - A patched version of the [VeriFast](https://github.com/verifast/verifast) theorem proover